HaukeBartsch/split_dicom/README.md

 # Split DICOM images into left and right

 Animal imaging routinely captures images from more than one individual.
-This is done mostly to shorten the acquisition time and utilize PET trackers better.
+This is done mostly to shorten the acquisition time and utilize PET tracers better.
 In order to map one animal to one DICOM study this project receives a DICOM image series and generates two new image series in the output directory for the left and rigth half of each 2D DICOM slice (assuming an axial oriented slice aquisition).

 ## Build